**Many thanks to Wikipedia

 The lower shank is usually found half way down the ring.
 In the case of with split shanks, it can be lower or higher and is dependent on where the split lies.

 Consists of very small particles of metal such as silver, gold, bronze, or copper mixed with an organic binder and water.
 Metal clay can be shaped just like any soft clay, sculpted or using molds.
 Pieces that are made of metal clay are fired in a kiln and turn into sterling silver or fine silver (or copper, brass or bronze!) once the binder burns away.
-They are then workable as are any other metal, however metal clay pieces may be more brittle or fragile than their counterparts.
+They are then workable just like any other metal.

 A metal finish which is so highly polished that it reflects images as though it were a mirror.